Same-sex marriage in Nevada: Sevcik v. Sandoval

 On April 10, 2012, Lambda Legal filed suit in the U.S. District Court for the District of Nevada.
 In the case of Sevcik v.
-Sandoval, it argued that "No legitimate ... interest exists to exclude same-sex couples from the historic and highly venerated institution of marriage, especially where the State already grants lesbians and gay men access to almost all substantive spousal rights and responsibilities through registered domestic partnership."
+Sandoval, it argued that "[n]o legitimate ... interest exists to exclude same-sex couples from the historic and highly venerated institution of marriage, especially where the State already grants lesbians and gay men access to almost all substantive spousal rights and responsibilities through registered domestic partnership."
 The case raised equal protection claims but did not assert a fundamental right to marry.
 On November 29, 2012, Judge Robert C. Jones ruled against the plaintiffs, holding that "the maintenance of the traditional institution of civil marriage as between one man and one woman is a legitimate state interest".
 The decision was appealed to the Ninth Circuit Court of Appeals.

 In February 2014, the state withdrew its brief defending Nevada's ban on same-sex marriage.
 Governor Brian Sandoval stated: "It has become clear that this case is no longer defensible in court".
-On October 7, 2014, the Ninth Circuit Court of Appeals reversed the decision of the federal district court and remanded it back to the district court, ordering it to issue an injunction to bar enforcement of Nevada's amendment banning same-sex marriage.
+On October 7, 2014, the Ninth Circuit reversed the decision of the federal district court and remanded it back to the district court, ordering it to issue an injunction to bar enforcement of Nevada's amendment banning same-sex marriage.
 The court held that Nevada's ban on same-sex marriage constituted a violation of same-sex couples' Fourteenth Amendment right to equal protection.
 The court also applied heightened scrutiny in concluding that Nevada's ban constituted discrimination on the basis of sexual orientation.
 On October 9, Judge James C. Mahan issued the injunction and same-sex couples began obtaining marriage licenses.
+The Ninth Circuit held: